rabbittsui/EvalLeak/README.md

 misses it.
 Substring search after normalisation catches it directly.
 The `min_length` guard exists because a very short item is contained in almost any document by chance, which would be noise, not contamination.

+Directional rates rather than one symmetric number.
+Leaking a training record into a small test split is far worse than the reverse, and a single symmetric overlap number would hide the direction.
+Reporting both directions costs two lines and keeps the asymmetry visible.

+## The split overlap graphic

+![Bar chart of record counts per split, train six, validation three, test three, with a table of contamination findings between split pairs: train and test two, train and validation one, validation and test zero.](docs/assets/split-overlap.svg)